 He earned a spot on the Nebraska Scholar-Athlete Honor Roll in the fall of 2012.

 Coleman is the son of Rick and Nancy Tokar.
 Coleman was born on April 30, 1994 in Minneapolis, Minn.
 He has one brother, Cooper.
-Coleman is majoring in mathematics education and earned spots on the Nebraska Scholar-Athlete Honor Roll in the fall of 2012 and the spring of 2014.
+Coleman graduated in May 2017 with a degree in mathematics education.
+He was a seven-time member of the Nebraska Scholar-Athlete Honor Roll.